 The common denominator here was the oenologist Giacomo Tachis who was originally from Piedmont and had studied in Bordeaux.
 He was the winemaker of Antinori up until 1993 and, together with Piero Antinori, he was involved in the creation of the Sassicaia and the Bolgheri boom in Bordeaux style as well as the Tignanello.

-It can thus be said that it was a mix of Tuscan and Piemontese winemaking minds that brought about a change that would modernize the mindset for Tuscan winemaking while at the same time making it possible to stay true to the traditions.
+It can thus be said that it was a mix of Tuscan and Piemontese winemaking minds that brought about a change that would modernize the mindset of Tuscan winemaking, while at the same time, making it possible to stay true to the traditions.

 Here, I am talking more specifically about the possibility to make monovarietal Sangiovese wines also within the Tuscan DOC and DOCG denominations nowadays.